Message from the Division Chief

 Our faculty educators have a leadership role in the medical school curriculum, including running the respiratory section of the award-winning Cardiovascular, Respiratory and Renal Systems Foundations course.
 We train two fellows each year in a three-year Pulmonary and Critical Care training program.
 Our goal is to train fellows to be outstanding physicians able to achieve success in a variety of career pathways.

-In our clinics, we have dedicated programs in lung cancer, interstitial lung disease, asthma, Cystic Fibrosis, and COPD.
-In the Medical Intensive Care Unit we constantly strive to provide high quality multi-disciplinary care; we have been at the forefront of implementing quality improvement initiatives to ensure that the most advanced care is provided to our patients.
+In our clinics, we have dedicated programs in lung cancer, interstitial lung disease, asthma, cystic fibrosis, pulmonary hypertension, interventional pulmonary, and COPD.
+In the Medical Intensive Care Unit, we constantly strive to provide high quality multi-disciplinary care; we have been at the forefront of implementing quality improvement initiatives to ensure that the most advanced care is provided to our patients.

 Anne Dixon, M.A., B.M., B.Ch.

 We are located on the University of Vermont campus, and adjacent to The University of Vermont Medical Center, fostering a culture of collaboration and partnership.
 Our Burlington home is nestled between the shores of Lake Champlain and the vistas of the Green Mountains.Learn more about living in Burlington